Uwell Crown Review

 What You Get

-The Crown has a very straightforward design, but every aspect of it has been pulled off beautifully.
+The Uwell Crown sub ohm tank has a very straightforward design, but every aspect of it has been pulled off beautifully.
 Visually, the black version I got is just that: a clear glass tank with a black top and bottom and no branding messing up the appearance.
 Inside, the chimney matches the tank color and rises up from four black posts that surround your coil.
-Overall, it looks formidable, but the no-nonsense style means it suits most mods very well.
+Overall, it looks formidable, but the no-nonsense style means it suits most vape mods very well.

 The airflow control is the standard slot-style offering, with two openings on opposite sides that can be opened or partially covered to suit your tastes.
 It’s a bit better than it first appears, though, because the control ring clicks into specific settings.
 This makes it more like a step by step adjustment than a smooth one, although you don’t have to stop on a click if you don’t want to.
 For on-the-fly adjustment, though, this little feature is very useful.